-It is one of the wealthiest independent states in India.
+It is one of the wealthiest autonomous states in India.
 Also, the per capita income here is quite good in comparison to other areas.
 The region is also a house for the highest number of rural millionaires in the country.
 It is also the prime hub of the automobile manufacturing industry in India.
 Panipat refinery is the second biggest of its kind in the whole of South Asia.
-Let us have a look at the typical features of the region and understand the scope of tourism within.
+Let us examine the regular highlights of the district and comprehend the extent of the travel industry inside.

 Geographical features and climate

-Haryana is a completely land-locked state and situated at an altitude of 700-3600 feet above MSL (Mean Sea Level).
-More than 1500 sq km of the area is under forest cover.
-The state is virtually divided into four main geographical features as Aravalli Range, Shivalik Hills, Yamuna-Ghaggar Plain, and semi-desert sandy plain.
+Haryana is a totally land-bolted state and arranged at a height of 700-3600 feet above MSL (Mean Sea Level).
+More than 1500 sq km of the territory is under woods spread.
+The state is essentially partitioned into four principle topographical highlights as Aravalli Range, Shivalik Hills, Yamuna-Ghaggar Plain, and semi-desert sandy plain.
 Ghaggar is the prime River in the region.
 The Yamuna flows from the boundary on the Eastern side.

 Climate here is much similar with rest of the country.
 Winters are too cold and the temperature may drop to as low as 1 degree Celsius.
 In summers, the mercury level can go up to 50 degree Celsius.
 December and January is the coldest period while May and June is the hottest.
 Aravalli Ranges experience scarce rains while the Shivalik Hills receive maximum rainfall.